Best Online Criminal Justice Programs in Alaska (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in Alaska offers a flexible path to a high-demand career.
-Alaska salaries are approximately 20.9% higher than the national average for criminal justice roles.
+Alaska offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Alaska students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in Alaska.